saasbook/hw-sinatra-saas-wordguesser/README.md

 the game state is small enough that we can keep it directly in the session cookie.

-* Self-check question: enumerate the minimal game state that must be maintained during a game of Hangperson.
+* Enumerate the minimal game state that must be maintained during a game of Hangperson.

 > The secret word; the list of letters that have been guessed correctly;